 End of Course (EOC) examinations measure how well a student understands the subject they are enrolled in.
-Currently, students take the EOC exam at the conclusion of the aligned course.
-The EOC exams are aligned to the NVACS in ELA, mathematics, and science.
+Students take the EOC exam at the conclusion of the aligned course.
+The EOC exams are aligned to the NVACS in English Language Arts (ELA) and mathematics.
 EOCs are administered in the following subjects:

 - Math I Emphasis on Algebra I

 - Integrated Mathematics 2

 The EOC exams are aligned to the Nevada Academic Contents Standards in English language arts, and math as follows:

 You will be leaving the Nevada Department of Education website.
 These documents are a part of the Smarter Balanced Assessment Consortium.